epfl-ada/ada-2020-project-milestone-p3-p3_ada-or-nada/README.md

 **5. Methods**

-The main idea is to use similar methods
+The main idea is to use similar methods as in the paper in order to compare our results to the study's results.

-**Data collection:** we chose to use the datasets as they are as he access to Instagram API is very limited.
+**Data collection:** we chose to use datasets available as the access to Instagram API is very limited.

 **Circadian rythm:** we will plot daily and weekly rythm of Instagram activity, i.e. plot number of tweets and number of users against the hours for each day of the week.

 **Attention vs. productivity:** For attention, we will consider both followers and followees.
-Unfortunately, we can not try to consider friends (a friend is a mutual follwer-followee connection betwwen two users) as our dataset is not suited to compute reciprocity.
+Unfortunately, we can not consider friends (a friend is a mutual follwer-followee connection betwwen two users) as our dataset is not suited to compute reciprocity.
+The idea is to plot the number of followers and the number of followees against the number of tweets and add a tendency curve.
+We will also compute Pearson correlation between the number of followers (and followees) and the number of tweets.
+Then we will compare these with the Pearson correlation computed for the Twitter dataset in the paper.

 **6. Proposed timeline**

 **Week 1:** downloading of the datasets and first checks of consistency: visualization and exploratory data analysis.

-**Week 2:** first plots to check for the ciracdian rythm, build up of the plots for the second question (is attention related to productivity ?).
-For attention, we will consider both followers, followees and friends (a friend is a mutual follwer-followee connection betwwen two users)
+**Week 2:** first plots to check for the ciracdian rythm, build up of the plots for the second question (is attention related to productivity ?) with the tendency curve.

-**Week 3:**
+**Week 3:** compute the needed values for the follower-followee network analysis

 **7. Organization within the team**